haskell-game/tiny-games-hs/README.md

 ### Minifying

+The developer blog posts below have many minifying tips.

-Here are some minifiers you can try; either or both may be able to turn your game into a brick of inscrutable code no more than 80 characters wide.
+Here are some minifier tools you can try; either or both may be able to turn your game into a brick of inscrutable code no more than 80 characters wide.

-- [hackage/brickbreaker/minify.hs](hackage/brickbreaker/minify.hs) (from haskell-game/tiny-games-hs#63; contact @fgaz)
+- [hackage/brickbreaker/minify.hs](hackage/brickbreaker/minify.hs) (from haskell-game/tiny-games-hs#63; contact @fgaz).
   This minifier requires that you first add curled braces and semicolons throughout your code to make it white space insensitive.

-- [minify.hs](minify.hs) (from haskell-game/tiny-games-hs#14; contact @kindaro with issues/feedback)
+- [minify.hs](minify.hs) (from haskell-game/tiny-games-hs#14; contact @kindaro with issues/feedback).
   This minifier:

   * automatically adds curly braces for you so long as you put the line `module Main where` into your source file.